FIWARE-Ops/docs.TourGuide/docs/processing/cosmos/introduction.md

-As you can see, the data uploading is a two-step operation, as stated in the WebHDFS specification: the first invocation of the API talks directly with the Head Node, specifying the new file creation and its name; then the Head Node sends a temporary redirection response, specifying the Data Node among all the existing ones in the cluster where the data has to be stored, which is the endpoint of the second step.
-Nevertheless, the HttpFS gateway implements the same API but its internal behaviour changes, making the redirection to point to the Head Node itself.
+As you can see, the data uploading is a two-step operation, as stated in the WebHDFS specification: the first invocation of the API talks directly with the Head Node, specifying the new file creation and its name; then the Head Node sends a temporary redirection response, specifying the data node among all the existing ones in the cluster where the data has to be stored, which is the endpoint of the second step.
+Nevertheless, the HttpFS gateway implements the same API but its internal behaviour changes, making the redirection to point to the head node itself.

 If the data you have uploaded to your HDFS space is a CSV-like file, i.e. a structured file containing lines of data fields separated by a common character,